 Before you can receive compensation for a truck accident claim, you may need to wait for the full investigation into that claim to take place.
 Often, your attorney may need to review substantial evidence to determine exactly who caused your accident.
 The trucking company and its insurance company may also want to go over evidence related to the accident before determining who bears liability for your injuries.

 You should also expect several other things that may take time as you move forward with your truck accident claim.
-For example, you may need to consider:

 Some injuries, including spinal cord injuries and traumatic brain injury, may leave victims with a long road to recovery.
 Your doctors may need you to walk down at least part of that road before they can predict your eventual recovery with any degree of accuracy.

 Will I have to go to court to settle my Columbia truck accident claim?

-On the other hand, sometimes, you may have to go to court to settle your claim.
+Sometimes, you may have to go to court to settle your claim.
 Working with an attorney can help you prepare for that possibility and ensure that you have quality legal representation that will keep your best interests in mind throughout the process.